TALXIS/base-controls/README.md

 These steps only need to be done once.
 If you want to see any future changes you made in Base Control package, you need to run `npm run build` in Base Control root directory and Portal will automatically reload with your changes applied.

+**Don't forget to revert the `vite.config.mts` file to the original version before pushing any changes to the Portal repo!**

 > **_NOTE:_**  If Portal starts to complain that there is a mismatch in React versions, you need to delete the `react` and `react-dom` packages from the `node_modules` folder in Base Controls